shanghoosh1/Graphical_join/README.md

 <img src="Results/A1-Gen.png" width="400"/><img src="Results/A2-Gen.png" width="400"/>

 We provided these results just to have an intuition about the differences between FDB and GJ.
-Unfortunately, in addition to the unavailability of code for enumerating, storing, and loading the join result from factorized data, their available code does not calculate the aggregations correctly for the count queries, #making it impossible to compare against.
+Unfortunately, in addition to the unavailability of code for enumerating, storing, and loading the join result from factorized data, their available code does not calculate the aggregations correctly for the count queries, **making it impossible to compare against**.